cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 There are a couple of examples of the use of third-party components in the [Fresh example app]() I created to accompany this article.
 [View the third-party page online](https://fresh-webcomponents.deno.dev/third-party) and  and look at the [`third-party.tsx` file](https://github.com/cdoremus/fresh-webcomponents/blob/main/routes/third-party.tsx) to see how they are used.

 # Conclusions
 Web Components can be a bit complicated to work with.
-But the ability to use built-in browser APIs and their compatibility with other web frameworks makes them a good choice.
+But the ability to use the low-overhead of built-in browser APIs and their compatibility with other web frameworks makes them a good choice in many situations.

-But Web Components are an evolving standard.
+Web Components are an evolving standard.
 The Web Incubator Community Group (WICG) works on new Web Component standards.
 This effort centers around [this GitHub repo](https://github.com/WICG/webcomponents).
 In that repo, proposals are discussed in the [issues](https://github.com/WICG/webcomponents/issues) section.
 A draft of the new WC specification grows out of those discussion and taken up by the WICG.
 The draft goes through multiple iterations based on feedback from the committee and browser vendors.
 A Proposed Recommendation (PR) is finally drafted for final review followed by a recommendation to the World Wide Web Consortium (W3C) to publish the new spec.

-In this blog post I have shown how Web Components are created and used with Deno.
+In this blog post I have shown how Web Components are created and used with a Deno server and the Denpo Fresh web framework.

 I urge you to take a look at the source code in the two repositories that accompany this article ([web-component-demos](https://github.com/cdoremus/web-component-demos) and [fresh-webcomponents](https://github.com/cdoremus/fresh-webcomponents/tree/main)), clone or fork the repos and play around with the code.

+You should also create your own components or try out a third-party library and feel free to submit a PR if you come up with something you think would be a good addition to the repo.

+Please let me know if there is anything in this article that needs correction or further explanation.
+You can reach out to me on [Mastodon](https://hachyderm.io/@cdoremus) or the [Deno Discord](https://discord.gg/deno).
+I look forward to your feedback.